Juan-Jones/earnonlinemoney/content/blog/social-media-marketing-tips.md

 ### Choosing the Right Social Platforms

-Not all social media platforms are created equal.
-Different platforms cater to different audiences and types of content.
+Building a [social media presence]({{< relref "building-a-social-media-presence" >}}) can be lucrative on the right platform!
+Different social platforms cater to different audiences and types of content.
 For example:

-*Facebook is ideal for a broad audience and diverse content types.*
+Facebook is ideal for a broad audience and diverse content type.
+Consequently, entrenpreneurs can easily [make money on Facebook]({{< relref "facebook-monetization" >}}).
-*Instagram is perfect for visual content and younger demographics.*
+Instagram is perfect for visual content and younger demographics.
-*LinkedIn is best for B2B marketing and professional content.*
+LinkedIn is best for B2B marketing and professional content.
-*Twitter is great for real-time updates and engagement.*
+Twitter is great for real-time updates and engagement.

 ### Planning Your Social Media Content